AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Yeah yeah, I think those are essentially solved problems, we've been able to have astronauts on orbit for well over a year and this is a three month [journey, so] really I think that's more or less a solved problem, you could do it in a more [mass efficient ways], it's not a [fundamentally] new technology [keeping people alive] in space.
 I would say that's fairly straightforward.
-I'd say the challenge really is getting there, and the huge challenge is getting - is [taking it from being], erm, the cost [low] enough people [can go] to make it a self sustaining civilisation, that's the [monumental] challenge.
+I'd say the challenge really is getting there, and the huge challenge is making it something - [making the cost such that] enough people [can afford to go] to make it a self sustaining civilisation, that's the [monumental] challenge.

 02:26
 {:.muted.smaller.right}
 Question Asker 2 (Reuters):
 {:.small-caps.strong.right}

-> You're doing a [big/great] service coming over here, I wanted to ask you first about if funding this mission would affect any of [your] holdings and [... _{mic gets dropped}_ ...] assets [...] and if you could clarify a little bit about [the] time to get to Mars, I think I heard you say 90 days but [for this flight]?
+> Thanks for coming over here, I wanted to ask you first about if funding this mission would affect any of [your holdings ... and in other words as you tap out other assets to fund this] and if you could clarify a little bit about [the] time to get to Mars, I think I heard you say 90 days but [for this flight]?
 Thanks.
 {:.right}

 02:50